-Other activities: Board of Directors/Supervisory Board mandates as stipulated in Article 38 para 1 of the Articles of Association: Mandates according to Article 38 para 1 lit. a) Berner Kantonalbank (until May 2016).
+Other activities: Board of Directors/Supervisory Board mandates as stipulated in Article 38 para 1 of the Articles of Association: Mandates according to Article 38 para 1 lit. a) none.

-Mandates according to Article 38 para 1 lit. b) five: Kambly AG, Switzerland; Rheinische Kunststoff-Werke SE, Germany; Chairman of the Board of Directors of Sefar Holding AG, Switzerland; Wipf AG, Switzerland; HK Gerodur AG, Switzerland.
+Mandates according to Article 38 para 1 lit. b) five: Kambly AG, Switzerland; Chairman of the Board of Directors of Rheinische Kunststoff-Werke SE, Germany; Chairman of the Board of Directors of Sefar Holding AG, Switzerland; Wipf AG, Switzerland; HaKa Gerodur AG, Switzerland.